lhehnke/lhehnke.github.io/_posts/2018-02-08-death-penalty-us.md

 ## Downloading and importing US shapefiles

 US shapefiles can be obtained from the <a href="https://www.census.gov/geo/reference/gtc/gtc_maftiger.html">Census Bureau’s MAF/TIGER geographic database</a>.
-For both the choropleth and the hexagonal map I chose state-level shapefiles and cropped them the geographic extent of Continental US.
+For both the standard choropleth and the hexagonal map I chose state-level shapefiles and cropped them the geographic extent of Continental US.

 To import the shapefiles, either download `cb_2014_us_state_5m.zip` manually, unzip it and load `cb_2014_us_state_5m.shp` into `R` or simply use this automated code: